commoncrawl/cc-notebooks/cc-webgraph-statistics/README.md

 #### Rebuilding String maps
-In order to get pyWebGraph working we need to (rebuild the string maps)[http://law.di.unimi.it/tutorial.php].
+In order to get pyWebGraph working we need to [rebuild the string maps](http://law.di.unimi.it/tutorial.php).
 Following the above steps to get the notebook started, you should have a vertices file (cc-main-2020-feb-mar-may-domain-vertices-domain.txt.gz) which contains a mapping from a node id to a reversed domain name.
 We however need to attain a mapping from reversed domain name to numbers.
 To achieve this we will use the (minimal perfect hashing algorithm)[http://sux4j.di.unimi.it/docs/it/unimi/dsi/sux4j/mph/package-summary.html].

 Running the following command will produce a `mph` (minimal perfect hash) file that contains mapping from reversed domain name to number.